silvo38/rex/README.md

 ```

 Be sure to add handlers for more specific routes earlier (e.g. if you wanted to
-serve a different file at `/fonts/Roboto.ttf`, make sure you add a
+serve a different file at `/fonts/Roboto.ttf`, make sure you add a `Asset` for
-`StaticFileHandler` for that route first, before adding a handler for
+that route first, before adding a handler for `/fonts/*`).
-`/fonts/*`).

 For convenience, you can use the helper methods instead: